 Additionally, it also transcribes calls automatically as well as and attempts to answer some questions itself.
 Besides, it even lets you choose suggested responses during a conversation.

 Unfortunately, XiaoAI is currently limited to mainland China and only supports Mandarin, the local language.
 However, it is expected that the company will develop it for India, the USA, and Europe.

 Xiaomi has collaborated with Vivo and Oppo to provide a file sharing service called Mi Share.
 It allows you to easily share files across Xiaomi phones and notebooks including the Mi Notebook and RedmiBooks.
 To enable this feature, go to Settings > Connection & Sharing > Mi Share.

 To improve fitness, Xiaomi has introduced an automatic health tracking feature to record activities like walking, running, cycling, or climbing stairs.
-The in-built gyrosensor records almost 96% accurate information like Apple watch.
+The in-built gyrosensor records almost 96% accurate information like the Apple watch.
 Moreover, the AI motion behavior perception algorithm gives accurate health data.

 Besides, there’s a new sleep tracker that records the time and quality of your sleep based on the movements and snoring sounds you make at night.
 In addition to that, the Mi Health app also helps to track the number of times you stood up and sends you a reminder if you haven’t moved around in awhile.

 According to Xiaomi, the official stable version of MIUI 12 will be rolled out by the end of June 2020.
 Meanwhile, the beta testing program has been started in China from 8th May 2020.